 Some people swear by the window, others by the aisle.
 (I’m an aisle fan, but there are pros to each).
 Window seats allow you to lean against the wall and not be bothered by seatmates going to the bathroom.
 You can also control the shade (though don’t be a jerk, leave the shade down!)
 The aisle on the other hand allows you easy access to get up and stretch when needed.
 Having your preferred seat for better sleep is worth the extra money.
 For obvious reasons, the middle seat should be avoided.

-Tip #3: A sleeping girl’s best friend is a good eye mask
+Tip #3: A sleeping girl’s best friend is a good eye mask!

 There’s nothing more annoying than not sleeping in darkness.
 A good sleep mask can block out the light from the plane and if any rude window sitters open the shade.
 The key part of using a sleep mask is getting the right one.
 A thick one with eye pockets that don’t put pressure on your actual eyes can help.
 I recommend this one with an adjustable strap.
 Be sure to get comfortable with it at home before wearing it on a plane.
+It also has little pockets so there is no pressure on your eyes!

-The sleep mask will also help your circadian rhythm – when it’s dark, we want to sleep.
+The sleep mask will also help your circadian rhythm – when it’s dark, you want to sleep.
 Keeping the eye mask on even when you’re awake helps prevent your eyes from adjusting to blue light or the cabin lights, making it easier to fall back asleep.

 Tip #4: Get something to cancel the noise